Individual Counseling

 Easy Stress Management Activities

 Stress is a part of our daily lives.
 You may have everything scheduled, and then overwhelming tasks and responsibilities will stress you out, or an emergency will derail your plans.
 Whether the stress is acute or chronic, the pressure can lead to physical, emotional, and mental challenges.
 On top of that, your relationships can suffer.
 For all of these reasons you may need to implement stress management into your routine.
 Sometimes, implementing stress management activities can stress you out even more.
 Perhaps that’s because what you tried before were activities that seemed too structured.
 On the other hand, it could be that what works great for one person isn’t necessarily the best stress-reducing activity for another person.
 For example, your friend might play golf to relax, but the mere thought of putting the ball into eighteen holes stresses you out.
+Valencia Christian Counseling can help you find personalized, faith-based strategies to manage stress in a way that works best for you.
 Everyone is different, and your stress management activities should reflect your personality and be something you enjoy.
 Eight easy stress management activities Why make stress management activities stressful?
 That certainly does not work when it comes to lowering cortisol (stress hormone) levels or calming your fight-or-flight response.
 Stress is a natural reaction, but our minds translate events like deadlines and overdue bills as threats.
 In addition, long-term stress can result in chronic inflammation, which researchers have found is behind various physical and mental conditions.
 The following is a list of stress-busting, easy activities you can do today.
 Note the ones you want to try and schedule them into your day.
 Even a five or ten-minute break can make all the difference.
 Start walking.
 Walking is an easy activity you can do at your own pace.
-As you walk, even at a stroll, the brain releases endorphins that leave you feeling happy and relaxed.
-Have you ever taken a walk [...]
+As you walk, [...]

 Comments Off on Easy Stress Management Activities